thxlxn/SprocketForge/README.md

 Be careful with this... <sub>or don't, that's up to you</sub>

 ## 📁 Blueprint Packager
-The packager lets the user upload .blueprint files, automatically retrieves all used local decals and packs them into a .zip file together for the blueprints.
+The packager lets the user upload .blueprint files, automatically retrieves the paintjob and all used decals as long as they are local (Not from a web link) and packs them into a .zip file together with the blueprints.
-This allows for easy sharing of your blueprints without having to remember the decals you have used.
+This allows for easy sharing of your blueprints without having to remember the assets you have used.
-<sub>custom paint packaging is in progress</sub>

 ## 📅 Custom Era Creator
-TODO
+This automatically creates all the files needed for a custom era by taking user inputs.
+Please make sure you select the right directory in steamapps/common.
+I plan to add tooltips to each of the settings in eras but for now you may refer to the guides in the official Sprocket Discord server.

 <sup>Discord: the_len</sup>